-Cons: less detail on the direct sound; more mixing of the two sources (pay lots of attention to the phases!)
+Cons: less detail on the direct sound; more mixing of the two sources.

 3 - Mics on clips attached to the instrument, or taped.

 Pros: greatest balance within the two hands, very low bleed from speakers and from the other hand.